Simonipsum/project-planner/README.md

 This is a shitty planner made in 02161 Software Engineering 1 @ DTU 2020

+# Authors

+# Automatic testing

+The code is tested upon each push to out git repository and then Travis CI have checked everything automatically as a quality control.
+Code coverage is only tested manually on the development teams computers.

+# Pre requirements
+Environment, tested on Windows and Linux.

+* Java 8 update 202, 64-bit JDK or later updates.

 ## Week 6 + 7: Report 1
 - Requirements: Glossary, use case diagrams, detailed use cases.
 - Draft design: Class & sequence diagrams